 Red Wolves in North America

-Historically, Red Wolves were found all across the southern United States, but It has been a century or more since Red Wolves have been common in Texas, or anywhere else in the United States.
+Historically, Red Wolves were found all across the southern United States, but It has been a century or more since Red Wolves have been common in Texas, or anywhere else in the lower 48.
 Decades of intensive predator eradication programs eliminated them from most all of their original range.
 Hybridization with Coyotes further threatened their numbers.
 From 1973 to 1980 the last few remaining Red Wolves were captured by scientists for inclusion in a captive breeding program, and the species was declared extinct in the wild—a managed expiration.

 Morphologically, Red Wolves fall somewhere in size between Gray Wolves and Coyotes.
 Their behavior sits between the two as well—Red Wolves are reportedly more social than Coyotes, but less so than Gray Wolves.